tcpekin/flask_site/content/posts/making_of_1.md

 ---
-title: The making of this blog, Part 1
+title: The making of this blog, part 1
 date: 2022-10-06
 description: Why I chose to make this site and some initial thoughts.
 tags: [python, web, making_of, diffraction, py4dstem]